ashesh2512/numa_api/README.md

 This is a leightweight Python wrapper around https://github.com/numactl/numactl.
 Currently supported only for Frontier supercomputer at OLCF.

-Upon cloning the repository, run `git submodule init && git submodule update` to checkout a copy of `numactl` as a submodule.
-Run `make` from `numa_api` home directory.
+Upon cloning the repository, `cd numa_api`, and `git submodule init && git submodule update` to checkout a copy of `numactl` as a submodule.
+Run `make`.

 ## Supported functionality
 1.  `get_cpu_affinity_to_pid` - Given a process id (PID), get the CPU the PID is running on.
 This also prints the CPU affinity to PID.